 The truth is, the most common crimes committed by juveniles in Arizona rarely come with life-long sentences.
 That’s not to say that penalties for juvenile crimes are light.
 When you commit a crime as a juvenile, you will be punished and the consequences can have long-term effects on both the life of the offender and on his or her family.

-Here are four of the most common juvenile crimes committed in Arizona and
+Here are four of the most common juvenile crimes committed in Arizona and their potential penalties:

 Alcohol Violations (Underage drinking, DUI)

 In Arizona, the legal drinking age is 21, which means that anyone younger caught drinking or in possession of alcohol can be charged with a crime.
 Some of the most common underage drinking crimes include soliciting alcohol, possession, distributing to other minors and driving while intoxicated.
 Arizona courts are very tough on any DUI crimes and especially those that involve a minor.
 You can expect to spend at least 24 hours in jail, a $1600 fine and to have your driver’s license suspended for up to 360 days for a first time DUI offense.